oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

     ![Launch Terminal](./images/terminal.png" ")

+    Validate installed Application (micronaut) version

     ![Launch Terminal](./images/terminal.mn.png" ")

-    Copy the mn command to create an application that uses Micronaut with the following configuration:
+    Copy the mn command below to create an application that uses Micronaut with the following configuration:

     * JDK 11 as the Java version.
     * example-basedb as the Name